bug400/lifutils/linux/readme.txt

 cmake, debhelper, c development tool chain

 Build:
-run build_lifutils.sh compiles the LIFUTILS and creates a deb package
+run build_lifutils.sh compiles the LIFUTILS and creates a deb package.
+Note: this does not run the tests.